Coexistence Champions

 -

-Champions are expected to work with local governance and community institutions, tap into indigenous knowledge systems, use science and build accountability and joint ownership from the start.
+Champions are expected to work with local governance and community institutions, tap into indigenous knowledge systems, use science and build accountability and joint ownership with communities right from the beginning.

 Values and philosophy